thetrung/fxhash-pfp-pixel/README.md

 ## Generate your token

-After you have setup your layers and are happy with them, double click one of the included files `generate.bat` (Windows) or `generate.sh` (Mac and Linux), depending on the system you are on.
+After you have setup your layers and are happy with them, double click one of the included files:
-If you are on mac or linux, you have to make the `generate.sh` file executable first.
+ > `generate.bat` (Windows)
+ > `generate.sh` (Mac and Linux)

-This produces a `project.zip` file in the `dist-zipped` directory.
-This is the file you need to upload to fxhash to generate your token.
+This produces a `project.zip` file in the `dist-zipped` directory, upload it to fxhash to generate your token.

 ## Publish your token